ThomasBassa/near-netcar/docs/Interface.md

 Sends joystick forward, backward, left, and right movement through the Ground System to the vehicle.
 * Return - none

-### aero.near.switchMode()
+### aero.near.override()
 <!-- Is this actually "on and off" or just off?
 What happens if sent multiple times quickly? -->
-* Behavior - Switches the obstacle avoidance system on and off, in obedience to the time-out requirement
+* Behavior - Switches the obstacle avoidance override on and off, in obedience to the time-out requirement

 ### aero.near.honkHorn()
 * Behavior - Honks the horn for .5  when called